 It is important to ask the billing offices of your doctors and hospital if they are in the network for a plan you are considering.
 Even though a plan may be offered in your area, providers do not have to participate.
-Call for this information for yourself.
 Provider lists on plan web pages and printed materials from a plan may not be up to date.

-If I want drug coverage, does the plan's formulary include my medications?
+If I want prescription drug coverage, does the plan's formulary include my medications?